sb-dor/flutter-firebase/lib/core/firebase_helpers/firebase_analytics_helper/reamde.md

 1. https://www.youtube.com/watch?v=hMUO8Vz-z0E&t=279s

-about how to turn debug mode in order to see log faster take a look here
+about how to turn debug mode in order to see log faster take a look here (android is easy but for ios setting take a look a youtube-video above )

 1. https://firebase.google.com/docs/analytics/debugview?hl=ru